-As Group Leader of Ulmer & Berne’s White Collar Practice Group, Rick focuses his practice on representing individuals, companies, and organizations in white collar, antitrust, internal investigations, and complex business matters.
-He is a trial lawyer who draws on his more than 20 years as a federal prosecutor with the U.S. Department of Justice to counsel the firm’s clients on a wide variety of matters, including criminal and civil violations of the Sherman Antitrust Act and related federal and state antitrust laws, securities, financial, Foreign Corrupt Practices Act (FCPA), RICO, mail and wire fraud, money laundering, tax violations, public theft, bribery, obstruction of justice, perjury, false statements, conspiracy, trade secrets, kickbacks, and criminal and civil asset forfeiture.
+As Group Leader of Ulmer’s White Collar Defense Practice Group, Rick focuses his practice on representing individuals, companies, and organizations in white collar, antitrust, internal investigations, and complex business matters.
+He is a trial lawyer who draws on his more than 20 years as a federal prosecutor with the U.S. Department of Justice Antitrust Division to counsel the firm’s clients on a wide variety of matters.
+These include criminal and civil violations of the Sherman Antitrust Act and related federal and state antitrust laws, securities, financial, Foreign Corrupt Practices Act (FCPA), RICO, mail and wire fraud, money laundering, tax violations, public theft, bribery, obstruction of justice, perjury, false statements, conspiracy, trade secrets, kickbacks, and criminal and civil asset forfeiture.

 At the U.S. Department of Justice and more recently at the U.S. Attorney’s Office for the Northern District of Ohio, Rick was a no-nonsense, hands-on prosecutor who led complex international, national, and local white collar criminal investigations and prosecutions against individuals and corporations, including in a number of high profile, industry-transforming matters.
 This experience enables him to provide his clients with a valuable combination of practical legal counsel and government perspective.
 As a prosecutor, he spent his time building cases from the ground up.
 As a defense lawyer, he now uses that same skill set to deconstruct, unbundle, and defend investigations and cases brought by the government.
 For much of his career, Rick’s experience involved handling high-volume, sophisticated, document heavy investigations and prosecutions and he continues to handle these types of cases for his clients at Ulmer.